rajatdogra/urbanfootprints/README.md

    ```bash
    python3 run_app.py
    ```
-### It's that easy!

-## Usage

    After launching the app by running run_app.py, you will see sample user names printed on your terminal.
 In the login screen use any of the predefined user credentials to log in and view the maps.
 Note - All users have admin password.

+### It's that easy!

 ## Project Structure